Exclusive Blues

 • My Account

-There’s nothing more exciting than bringing home a new kitten.
-Congratulations on the new addition to the family!
-Plenty of love, laughter, fun, and games lie ahead!
+There’s nothing more exciting than bringing home a new kitten—congratulations on your adorable new addition!
+You're about to begin a journey filled with love, playtime, and unforgettable moments.

 When you take your kitten home, he/she will have all the vaccinations, will have a microchip, and will be neutered/spayed.